 Bed and breakfast guests enjoy traditional English breakfasts cooked using fresh ingredients supplied, wherever possible, by local producers.
 Many of these farmers and growers trade also at Bath’s Farmers’Market, which was co-founded by Robert Barnard-Weston, proprietor of Bloomfield House.
 Non-local goods such as coffee are fair-traded and/or organic vegetarian and vegan options are always available.
 (Advance notice is helpful but not essential.)

 Being a world-famous tourist destination, Bath offers a huge range of restaurants of every kind - and they are all within a few minutes’taxi-ride from the guest house.
+Here are a few of our favourites.
+We will give you a full list of local restaurants upon arrival.

 The Olive Tree